Institute-for-ReWriting-World-History/the1854project/README.md

 ## A Note About This Book

-> The word "dogma" comes from the Greek dok (ein) which may be translated as "seem good."
-> Equality, justice, freedom, democracy, all of these are dogmas for us today, just as
-> the Godhead, the Resurrection, and spiritual grace were (and still are)
-> dogmas for the christan community (Nisbet 22-23).

-## Preface

 >Truth is a thing of this world: it is produced only by virtue of multiple
 >forms of constraint.
 And it induces regular effects of power.
 Each society
 >has its regime of truth, its “general politics” of truth: that is, the types